 Whether you’re opening your first facility and building your first website or fixing the website for your existing facility, there are a few basic best practices that'll help smooth out the terrain in front of you.

 I know what some of you might be thinking.
-“I don’t want to have to have to go through another expensive redesign…”
+“I don’t want to have to go through another expensive redesign…”

 This is the traditional approach that goes long periods between seeing better results.
 Compared to best-in-class websites in any industry, there are gaps of under-achievement in conversion rates and revenue generated.